Colour Psychology in Interior Painting: Transform The Home

 - Patch holes and sand uneven areas.

-- Apply primer if needed (especially for dark colors).
+- Apply primer if needed (especially for dark colours).

 - Mark your split line lightly with a pencil.
 Use a level!